Text encoders bottleneck compositionality in contrastive vision-language models: Experiments and Results in the Multi-modal Setting

 \subsection{Fine-grained results on different model design choices}

 We discuss findings on the model designs in \evalname.
-All findings are statistically significant at $p<0.05$ using the Wilcoxon signed-rank test to compare models. \paragraph{Pre-training the text encoder improves text score on verbs.} RoBERTa CLIP ViT-B/32 obtains a higher text score than CLIP ViT-B/32 (78.0 versus 68.0), as well as a higher EM on the prompts in \dataname corresponding to verbs (39.4 versus 11.0).
+All findings are statistically significant at $p<0.05$ using the Wilcoxon signed-rank test to compare models. \paragraph{Pre-training the text encoder improves text score on verbs.} RoBERTa-CLIP obtains a higher text score than CLIP ViT-B/32 (78.0 vs 68.0), as well as a higher EM on the prompts in \dataname corresponding to verbs (39.4 vs 11.0).

 \paragraph{Increasing model size does not help on spatial or temporal reasoning.} On both spatial and temporal reasoning inputs, ViT-L/14 performance on \evalname was not statistically significantly higher than that of ViT-B/32.